 Among the advantages that make Oregon Tech an ideal institution for offering the MSREE program is the benefit of having a campus in urban Portland in proximity to the Pacific Northwest's energy industry cluster, and with close ties to Oregon Tech's campus in rural Southern Oregon, which exceptional natural energy resources and on-campus facilities generating renewable energy.
 The Portland campus allows students to leverage their classroom experience within internships at the Northwest's world-class energy and power companies.
-Graduate-level courses are offered at the Klamath Falls campus and on line to accommodate students in Klamath Falls pursuing the concurrent BS/MS REE option.
+Graduate-level courses are also offered at the Klamath Falls campus.
+Online courses offer flexibility to concurrent degree and full time students in both campuses.